Activities for a Fun Florida Keys Family Vacation

 Mile Marker 52, oceanside (75th Street and U.S. 1)

 Your children will be talking about this large playground for a long time to come.
-It offers a wooden replica of Thomas the Train, plus plenty of tunnels, swings, and a sandbox with a toothy, make-believe shark.
+It offers a wooden replica of Thomas the Tank Engine, plus plenty of tunnels, swings, and a sandbox with a toothy, make-believe shark.
 There is plenty for toddlers and older kids.

 Mile Marker 50, oceanside (Turn off U.S. 1 at Sombrero Beach Blvd., and drive to the end).